Things to Do at Easter in Sussex

 Castles/Museums

-There is a Medieval Festival at Arundel Castle this Easter across 3 days, including demonstrations of 12th century combat, archery, falconry and musicians as well as many other hands-on activities.
+There is a Medieval Festival at Arundel Castle at Easter across 3 days, including demonstrations of 12th century combat, archery, falconry and musicians as well as many other hands-on activities.

 lewes castle